Dental Implants – Arlington, TX

 Animated dental implant being placed in the mouth

 The average dental implant treatment timeline can take anywhere from six months to a year, depending on a variety of factors, like whether you require preparatory treatments, for example.
-Our goal is to make your journey as seamless as possible, which is why our expert implant dentist in Arlington has completed advanced training to do the entire procedure in-house, so no referrals will be needed!
+Our goal is to make your journey as seamless as possible, which is why our expert implant dentist has completed advanced training to do the entire procedure in-house, so no referrals will be needed!
 Below, we’ve outlined the four basic steps of getting dental implants so you have a better understanding of what to expect from the process.
 However, the best way to learn what your unique journey will look like is to schedule a consultation with us!

 The Initial Consultation